 How to store artwork properly

+Looking for art storage ideas?
 Curators have a responsibility to display paintings and works on paper in ways that align with their mission and public demand.
-Sometimes, though, pieces you would expect to be accessible for viewing are not available.
+Sometimes, though, pieces you would expect to be accessible for viewing are unavailable.
 The reasons why can vary, but common ones include:

 - Too large or sensitive to light.